Loading Now

 Chiang Mai Night Market

-When I first stepped foot into the Chiang Mai night market, located along Chan Klan Road, I was taken aback by the sheer size of the place, which covers multiple blocks in the main city area.
+When I first stepped into the Chiang Mai night market, located along Chang Klan Road, I was taken aback by the sheer size of the place, which spans multiple blocks in the main city area.
+After exploring the entire place over two evenings, I noticed that the prices here are relatively cheaper than in other parts of Thailand, especially in Bangkok or Pattaya.

-Here, you can pick up everything from handicrafts, clothes, and antiques to fake watches and an astonishing variety of colourful silk, just to name a few.
-This is highly recommended for art lovers, too.
+Here, you can pick up everything from handicrafts, clothes, and antiques to fake watches and an astonishing variety of colourful silk, to name a few.
+This is highly recommended for art enthusiasts as well.

 chiang-mai-night-market-photo Chiang Mai Night Market